hyphacoop/handbook/co-operative.md

   - Provides services clearly specified in a time-limited contractor agreement

 A **collaborator**:
-  - Participates in open Hypha activities and projects without a formal relationship
+  - Participates in open Hypha activities and projects without a formal employment relationship

 ## Notes